 The full transcript of this episode is available below.

 OLIVER LOMER (OL): Today 71% of Fortune 500 companies still use mainframes.
 But despite the threat of shrinking maintenance windows and growing data volumes, the availability of lower cost disk storage options means there are new ways to recover mainframes effectively.
-I'm your host, Ollie Lomer, and this is IT Availability Now, the show that tells stories of business resilience from the people who keep the digital world available.
+I'm your host, Ollie Lomer, and this is IT Availability Now, the show that tells storeys of business resilience from the people who keep the digital world available.
 Mainframes handle 91% of all credit card transactions and operate 68% of the world's production IT workloads.
 Yet, considering how vital mainframes are to businesses, recovery strategies are often based on physical tape media.
 Sungard AS is looking to rectify that by adding Dell EMC Disk Library for Mainframe, or more simply, DLm, to its Managed Vaulting for Data Domain solution.
-On today's episode we're going to take a deep dive into mainframe recovery, examining where most organizations miss the mark, what Sungard AS’ Managed Vaulting for Data Domain with Dell EMC DLm is, and how this new support capability will make recovering mainframes that much smoother.
+On today's episode we're going to take a deep dive into mainframe recovery, examining where most organisations miss the mark, what Sungard AS’ Managed Vaulting for Data Domain with Dell EMC DLm is, and how this new support capability will make recovering mainframes that much smoother.
 To help us tackle these topics we're speaking with Girish Dadge, Senior Director, Product Management at Sungard AS.
 Girish, welcome to the show.

 GIRISH DADGE (GD): Thanks for having me Ollie, excited to be here.

 OL: Brilliant.
 So, how are most organisations approaching mainframe recovery right now?